 Financial Aid Advisor to discuss such appeals.
 The Financial Aid Advisor will assign an electronic form to the student that he or she may access via the

 Forms page noted above.
 The student will be allowed to type their explanation of circumstance and provide the appropriate documentation electronically.
 It's important to remember that you must complete the FAFSA (according to the directions outlined on the FAFSA) and be initially offered financial aid by DMACC before you can apply for an EFC Appeal.

 How Long Does the EFC Appeal Process Take?

-The review process can take four to six weeks to complete depending on the receipt of a completed electronic appeal, requests for additional information, and the time of year the application is submitted.
+The review process can take three to four weeks to complete depending on the receipt of a completed electronic appeal, requests for additional information, and the time of year the application is submitted.
 When our office receives the application, a Financial Aid Advisor will contact the student and/or parent via email if any additional information or clarification is needed.
 Not all application reviews will be approved, warrant a change to the student's EFC, or change a student's original financial aid award offer.
 Any changes to the student's financial aid award offer will result in an email notifying the student of the change.